World Masters Games

 The World Masters Games is an international multi-sport event held every four years which, in terms of competitor numbers, has developed into the largest of its kind.
-Governed by the International Masters Games Association (IMGA), the World Masters Games is open to sports people of all abilities and most ages – the minimum age criterion ranges between 25 and 35 years depending on the sport.
-Auckland, New Zealand hosted the event's ninth edition from 21 to 30 April 2017.
+Governed by the International Masters Games Association (IMGA), the World Masters Games is open to sports people of all abilities and most ages – the minimum age criteria ranges between 25 and 35 years depending on the sport.

-Anyone can participate in the games so long as they are over the age of 35 though some sports will allow athletes who are younger than that.
 Participants compete for themselves – there are no country delegations.
 Beyond the age requirement and membership in that sport's governing body, there are no competition qualification requirements.